koba-jon/pytorch_cpp/Image-to-Image_Translation/CycleGAN/README.md

 # CycleGAN
 This is the implementation of "CycleGAN".<br>
-Original paper: J.-Y. Zhu, T. Park, P. Isola, A. A. Efros.
+Original paper: J.-Y. Zhu, T. Park, P. Isola, and A. A. Efros.
 Unpaired Image-To-Image Translation Using Cycle-Consistent Adversarial Networks.
 In Proceedings of the IEEE International Conference on Computer Vision, 2017. [link](https://openaccess.thecvf.com/content_iccv_2017/html/Zhu_Unpaired_Image-To-Image_Translation_ICCV_2017_paper.html)

 ## Usage